vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Listen to advice and be persistent.

-Don't give up because someone says _"this patch isn't quite right"_, it's most often not quite right.
+Don't give up because somebody says _"this patch isn't quite right"_, most of the time, it's simply not quite right.
 My first commit to GIMP was reverted immediately.

 <br>
 _S: I think you also reverted my first._